lmc-eu/spirit-design-system/packages/web/src/scss/components/Toast/README.md

 ### Responsive Alignment

 The Toast container can be aligned differently on different screen sizes.
-Use the `Toast--<breakpoint>--<alignmentX/Y>` modifiers to change the alignment of the Toast component starting on a specific screen size, e.g. `Toast--tablet--top`, `Tablet--desktop--left`, etc. (leave the breakpoint empty for alignment on all screen sizes, including mobile screens).
+Use the `Toast--<breakpoint>--<alignmentX/Y>` modifiers to change the alignment of the Toast component starting on a specific screen size, for example `Toast--tablet--top`, `Tablet--desktop--left`, etc. (leave the breakpoint empty for alignment on all screen sizes, including mobile screens).

 Example: